YOUNG: Ortiz should go to the head of Baseball Hall of Fame Class next year

 Bonds probably was a Hall of Famer even before he signed with the Giants in the early 1990s, but he chose to ratchet up his use of PEDs during the 2000 offseason.
 As a result, his home-run total went from 49 the previous season to 73, which is a ridiculous jump for a 37-year-old.
 What’s worse, the spoiled-rotten egomaniac ultimately stole one of the sport’s most hallowed records, the career home-run total, from the respected and dignified Henry Aaron.
 It’s obvious that Bonds cheated, and I don’t reward cheaters, especially for an honor like the Hall of Fame, where he would likely be viewed as a pariah by the current members in Cooperstown.

 A similar situation for Clemens.
-Clemens’ accomplishments on the mound made him a lock for induction, but in 2012, his longtime strength coach Brian McNamee testified in court that he injected Clemens with performance-enhancing drugs multiple times from 1998-2001.
-The Rocket ultimately won in court by totally raking his former employee over the coals and embarrassing him for his alleged incompetence, but if not for steroids, how does it explain a 35-year-old pitcher “earning” double-digit win totals for the subsequent nine seasons, including four Cy Young awards — his last when he was 42 years old, when most pitchers are long retired and are certainly not throwing heat.
+Clemens’ early accomplishments on the mound made him a lock for induction, but in 2012, his longtime strength coach, Brian McNamee, testified in court that he injected Clemens with performance-enhancing drugs multiple times from 1998-2001.
+The Rocket ultimately won in court by totally raking his former employee over the coals and embarrassing him for his alleged incompetence, but if not for steroids, how does it explain a 35-year-old pitcher “earning” double-digit win totals for the subsequent nine seasons, including four Cy Young awards — his last when he was 42 years old, when most pitchers are long retired and are certainly not throwing heat?

 Among first-year-eligible candidates on the ballot is Alex Rodriguez, who hit 696 home runs, collected 3,115 hits, made 14 All-Star teams and won three MVP awards.
 Yet in 2009, Sports Illustrated reported that he was one of approximately 100 players who failed a supposedly anonymous survey test from 2003.
 Since that test carried no penalty, he wasn’t disciplined at the time, but he missed the entire 2014 season due to a suspension for steroids obtained from the controversial Biogenesis clinic.